What are tardigrades, and why are they nearly indestructible?

 How big are tardigrades?

-A tardigrade's body typically consists of only 1,000 cells, according to an article published in the journal Arthropod Structure and Development in 2019.
-In comparison, the human body is made up of many trillions of cells.
+A tardigrade's body is made up of only 1,000 cells.
+In comparison, the human body has many trillions of cells.

 What extremes can tardigrades survive?

-Researchers have found that tardigrades in a tun state can withstand temperatures as low as minus 328 degrees Fahrenheit (minus 200 degrees Celsius) and hotter than 300 degrees F (148.9 C), Smithsonian magazine reported.
-They can also survive exposure to radiation, boiling liquids, and up to six times the pressure of the deepest part of the ocean, according to the Science Education Resource Center at Carleton College in Minnesota.
+Tardigrades in a tun state can withstand temperatures as low as minus 328 F (minus 200 C) and hotter than 300 F (149 C).
+They can also survive some exposure to radiation and boiling liquids and up to six times the pressure of the deepest part of the ocean, according to the Science Education Resource Center at Carleton College in Minnesota.

-A 2008 study published in the journal Current Biology revealed that some species of tardigrades — when dehydrated — could weather a 10-day trip into low-Earth orbit, and return to Earth unharmed by solar ultraviolet radiation and the vacuum of space.
+When dehydrated, some tardigrade species survived a 10-day trip into low Earth orbit and returned to Earth unharmed by solar ultraviolet radiation or the vacuum of space.

-More recently, desiccated tardigrades have been shot from a high-speed gun, traveling nearly 3,000 feet per second (900 meters per second) and surviving a crushing impact of about 1.14 gigapascals of pressure.
+Dried-out tardigrades were shot from a high-speed gun, traveling nearly 3,000 feet per second (900 meters per second) and surviving extremely high pressure.

-Their findings, however, suggest that several thousands of tun-state tardigrades that were carried on the Israeli lunar mission Beresheet would not have survived after the lander crashed on the moon, on April 11, 2019.
+But that research found that several thousands of tardigrades that were in their ball-like tun state and carried on the Israeli lunar mission Beresheet would not have survived after the lander crashed on the moon on April 11, 2019.
 The shock pressure of the metal lander hitting the moon would've been "well above" the limits tardigrades could survive.
-"We can confirm they didn't survive," Alejandra Traspas-Muina, who led the research as a PhD student at the Queen Mary University of London, told Science magazine.

 Tardigrade taxonomy